Nell254/Storing-Big-Data/README.md

  - [ ] **Generate custom pipeline failure SNS alert email** ([Solution file](https://github.com/Nell254/Storing-Big-Data/blob/91d7d777edf4d3833d765cf9dec633acac18553d/code/part2/student_streaming_lambda.py))
  - [ ] **Complete Task 2 MCQ**

-## FAQ ❓

-This section of the repo will be periodically updated to represent common questions which may arise around its use.
-If you detect any problems/bugs, please [create an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) and we will do our best to resolve it as quickly as possible.

 We wish you all the best in your learning experience 🚀!

 <p align='center'>